Rapper sword: Dancing in pubs

 Unlike Cotswold Morris and other forms of traditional dance, Rapper Sword is often performed inside pubs, with 'rapper crawls', often on Friday nights, providing an opportunity for the general public (including those who have little interest in folk dance traditions) to see the dance being performed.

 Performances in busy, noisy pubs in front of an audience which may not be familiar with the tradition provides an opportunity for the comic characters, the Tommy and Betty (although often just the Tommy) to explain the dance and engage with the audience.

 Dancing at folk festivals

 Rapper sword teams also appear at folk festivals across the UK such as Sidmouth Folk Festival.

 DERT competition

 The Dancing England Rapper Tournament (DERT) competition, which is open to all rapper sword teams, is held annually in a different UK city or town by a different Rapper side.
 The tournament initially comprised 3 divisions: Premier, Championship and Open, with a youth competition, 'DERTy', subsequently added.
 A further class, 'Traditional dance', was also introduced to highlight the original recorded dances and the style they were performed in.

 In 2020, the competition was postponed due to COVID-19 pandemic in the United Kingdom.
 The DERT 2021 competition, due to be held in Edinburgh on 26–28 March 2021, was also cancelled due to COVID-19.

+DART competition

+The Dancing America Rapper Tournament (DART) is an American offshoot of DERT, happening annually on the East Coast of the United States since 2010.
+Featuring anywhere from 6 to 16 sides, DART is less focused on the competition side and more focused on building community among the still-growing rapper sword community in the United States.

+Rattle Up, My Boys

+Rattle Up My Boys (RUMB) is a print journal for those with an interest in sword dance.
+Established in 1987 by founding editor Trevor Stone, it covers news, interviews, features, and reviews on rapper, Longsword, and other forms of European and world sword dance.
+The journal has clocked up over 130 editions.
+It is published quarterly in the UK and is available via subscription.
+The Morris Federation website hosts the Rattle Up, My Boys online archive.
+It contains scanned copies of every edition from 1987 to the present, with a rolling 2-year delay behind the current print edition.